morepath/morepath/doc/paths_and_linking.rst

 Morepath lets you publish model classes on paths using Python functions.
 It also lets you create links to model instances.
-To be able do so Morepath needs to be told what variables there are in the path in order to find the model, and how to find these variables again in the model in order to construct a link to it.
+To be able do so Morepath needs to be told what variables there are in the path in order to find the model object, and how to find these variables again in the model object in order to construct a link to it.

 Paths
 -----